-It is vital for your little girl’s cognitive development that she feels comfortable asking questions, because by doing so she is taking an active role in learning.
-According to the book Transdisciplinary play-based assessment, by developmental psychologist Toni Linder, between 26 to 32 months your child will begin asking “where” questions, at around 40 months of age she will do “who” inquiries, and then around 42 to 49 months of age, you can expect her to start asking you “when” and “why” questions.
+It is vital for your little one’s cognitive development that they feel comfortable asking questions, because by doing so they are taking an active role in learning.
+According to the book Transdisciplinary play-based assessment, by developmental psychologist Toni Linder, between 26 to 32 months your child will begin asking “where” questions, at around 40 months of age they will do “who” inquiries, and then around 42 to 49 months of age, you can expect them to start asking you “when” and “why” questions.

 Here are some tips on how to encourage your child’s reasoning and curiosity skills:

-- To keep the task fun, offer her plenty of interesting things to discover.
+- To keep the task fun, offer plenty of interesting things to discover.

 - Provide answers that invite your child to further explore something together, rather than answering with “yes”, “no” or “because that’s just how it works”.